Low Histamine Pizza Recipe (and Low Oxalate, Low Lectin)

 Low Histamine Pizza Crust

-- 3/8 c Olivado Extra Virgin Avocado Oil or melted Virgin Coconut Oil
+- 1/4 cup plus 2 tablespoons Olivado Extra Virgin Avocado Oil or melted Virgin Coconut Oil

-- The exact amount of water will differ depending on how humid your kitchen is.
+- Slowly add the water.
+The exact amount of water will differ depending on how humid your kitchen is.
 This can even vary day to day.

-- Press evenly into pie plate and up the sides a little.
+Press evenly into pie plate and up the sides a little.
+You want a really thin crust.
+About 1/8 of an inch.

 - Bake at 350 for 20-30 minutes until dough is cooked through without burning.